abinit/abipy_book/abipy_book/lumabi/post_process_1D/lesson_post_process_1D.md

 results.draw_displaced_parabolas();
 ```

-Or get a dataframe (or dictionary) with the main 1D-CCM parameters.
+or get a dataframe (or dictionary) with the main 1D-CCM parameters.

 ```{code-cell}
 results.get_dataframe()
 #results.get_dict_results()
 ```

-Finally, one can plot the luminescence lineshape at 0K:
+Finally, one can plot the luminescence lineshape at 0 K:

 ```{code-cell}
 results.plot_lineshape_1D_zero_temp(energy_range=[1,2]);